Flat Tire At Night? Here’s What To Do

 Why Does My Tire Keep Going Flat?

-Many people often ask, “Why does my tire keep going flat?”
-So, if you are among the folks who are wondering “why does my tire keep going flat”, then there could be many reasons.
+Many often ask, “Why does my tire keep going flat?”
+So, if you are among the folks wondering, “Why does my tire keep going flat?” there could be many reasons.
 The following are the most typical:

 - Injury from a Sharp Object